VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 ## Security

+It is expected that all the backend services protected by `vmauth` are located in an isolated private network, so they can be accessed by external users only via `vmauth`.

 Do not transfer Basic Auth headers in plaintext over untrusted networks.
 Enable https.
 This can be done by passing the following `-tls*` command-line flags to `vmauth`:

 ```